 The outdoor ambient air quality monitoring program will provide children with greater protections against temporary air quality impacts during construction by providing continuous monitoring of air quality in areas utilized by children.
 If the data show that air quality levels are approaching a concern level that may result in an exceedance of the 24-hour NAAQS for PM2.5, the 1-hour NAAQS for nitrogen dioxide, or the 8-hour NAAQS for carbon monoxide, then project-related operational and/or mechanical deficiencies will be identified and corrected, as required, if they are determined to be contributing factors.
 If the data result in any air quality levels that exceed the above-stated NAAQS for PM2.5, nitrogen dioxide, or carbon monoxide that are caused by project-related emissions, then the applicable construction activities will be suspended until the deficiencies are identified and corrected.
+KYTC and ODOT have committed to making monitoring and enforcement data from the project's construction ambient air quality monitoring program available to the public.
+At a minimum, information will be shared with the public through project website updates, social media, e-newsletters, and the Project Advisory Committee.
 Additional details about the outdoor ambient air quality monitoring program are provided in Section 4.11.7.